Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 6.3 Why deterministic inference works

-Tensor parallelism across multiple GPUs introduces a separate nondeterminism source: cross-GPU reduction operations do not guarantee a fixed summation order, producing different floating-point results across runs.
-This is why Post Fiat requires single-GPU inference (TP=1).
+Tensor parallelism across multiple GPUs introduces a separate nondeterminism source because cross-GPU reductions do not guarantee a fixed summation order.
+Post Fiat therefore requires single-GPU inference (TP=1).
 The active scoring profile uses Qwen/Qwen3.6-27B-FP8 on a single H100, avoiding tensor-parallel reduction variance while keeping enough memory headroom for the full scoring prompt.

 Numerical precision remains a real divergence source.
 Yuan et al. show that limited precision affects reproducibility, particularly for reasoning-style models, and propose mitigations such as LayerCast.[12]
 This is why the execution manifest is a first-class artifact — a weight hash alone is not enough.
 Reproducibility depends on the whole stack.

-Determinism does not make the model objectively correct.
-It makes the execution replayable.
+Determinism makes execution replayable, not correct.
 If the snapshot, prompt, or model policy is wrong, deterministic inference will reproduce the same wrong answer.
-That is why Post Fiat separates execution determinism from policy legitimacy: deterministic inference proves that a published scoring round can be rerun exactly, while governance decides whether the scoring policy and input record deserve authority.
+Governance still decides whether the scoring policy and input record deserve authority.

 6.4 Empirical validation on XRPL UNL and PFT Ledger

-The same active Qwen3.6/SGLang profile has also been run on the 42-validator PFT Ledger scoring task.
-Five independent runs on the active scoring_v2 contract produced 5/5 JSON-valid complete result sets, one extracted-answer hash, one score-map hash, one top-35 hash, zero validators with score spread, and a 35/35 top-35 intersection.[16][17]
+Appendix A.3 reports the 42-validator PFT Ledger replay.
+Five runs under the same Qwen3.6/SGLang profile produced complete JSON-valid result sets, one score-map hash, zero validator score spread, and a 35/35 top-35 intersection.[16][17]

-These results exceed the rank-stability target.
-Under a fully pinned execution environment — model weights, quantization, inference engine, container image, GPU class, tensor-parallel setting, memory profile, prompt, decoding parameters, and determinism flags — exact reproducibility is achievable, not merely statistical stability.
+These results exceed the rank-stability target under a fully pinned execution environment: model weights, quantization, inference engine, container image, GPU class, tensor-parallel setting, memory profile, prompt, decoding parameters, and determinism flags.
+They show exact same-stack replayability, not cross-hardware reproducibility or policy correctness.

 7. Execution Manifest and Hashing Discipline